spacetelescope/jdaviz/docs/specviz/displaying.rst

 Horizontal/Vertical Zoom
 ^^^^^^^^^^^^^^^^^^^^^^^^
-The Horizontal and Vertical Zoom tools allow you to zoom along each axis, while locking the other.
-Zoom by scrolling
+The :guilabel:`Horizontal` and :guilabel:`Vertical` Zoom tools allow you to zoom along each axis, while locking the other.
+You can also zoom by scrolling.

 .. note::
     A gif here showing how these tools manipulate the view, similar to above may be useful here